0xAX/linux-insides/Initialization/linux-initialization-1.md

 #define GDT_ENTRIES 32
 ```

 for kernel code, data, thread local storage segments and etc... it's simple.
-Now let's look at the `early_gdt_descr_base`.
+Now let's look at the definition of the `early_gdt_descr_base`.

 First of `gdt_page` defined as:

 ```C
 struct gdt_page {